decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 This guide assumes you have set up `dcrd` and `dcrwallet` using configuration files.
 If you used `dcrinstall`, you have configuration files already.
 Using configuration files is highly recommended - it makes for an easier time issuing commands to `dcrwallet` and `dcrd` through `dcrctl`.
 A guide for minimum configuration (saving your RPC username and RPC password) can be found [here](../../advanced/manual-cli-install.md#minimum-configuration).

-NOTE: `dcrwallet.conf` is split into two sections labeled `[Application Options]` and `[Ticket Buyer Options]`.
-Any setting prefixed by 'ticketbuyer.' must be placed within the lower `[Ticket Buyer Options]` section.
-All other settings go within `[Application Options]`.

 ---

 ## Decisions

 There are a few decisions to be made before venturing into this guide.
 First, will you be using a Voting Service Provider (VSP) to delegate your ticket voting rights?
 Second, will you be purchasing tickets manually or automatically via the ticketbuyer feature?

 VSP ticket purchasing allows a stakeholder to delegate voting rights to a VSP.
-These VSPs are online at all times (24/7) and very rarely miss a vote.
+VSPs are online at all times (24/7) and very rarely miss a vote.
 They utilize multi-sig transactions so they're unable to touch any of your DCR.
 As a downside, most require a small percentage of your voting reward as a VSP fee.
 VSP delegated tickets also require a larger transaction size (~540 Bytes vs. ~300 Bytes for solo-voting tickets) for purchasing which results in a slightly higher absolute ticket fee since fees are calculated by DCR/kB.

 Solo-voting requires you to have a voting wallet unlocked at all times (24/7), or else you may miss votes and lose your voting reward.
-You do not have to pay VSP fees and your ticket purchases are more likely to be mined with a smaller absolute fee (due to the miners selecting tickets based on DCR/kB ticket fee rates and solo tickets having a smaller TXN size).
+You do not have to pay VSP fees and your ticket purchases are more likely to be mined with a smaller absolute fee (due to the miners selecting tickets based on DCR/kB ticket fee rates and solo tickets having a smaller transaction size).

 Manual ticket purchasing vs. automated ticketbuyer purchasing is mainly up to personal preference.
-The normal benefits of automation apply to ticketbuyer, but many may be overwhelmed by the amount variables that can be configured.
-Also, ticketbuyer's fee calculation sometimes doesn't result in the most economical fee for a stakeholder.
-Some people also enjoy manually purchasing tickets every few days and trying to bid the most economical fee.
-Both methods will only purchase tickets when your wallet is unlocked.
+Purchasing manually offers the user more control over when tickets are purchased, how much is paid for each ticket, and how often the purchasing wallet is unlocked.
+The automated buyer offers more convenience and requires less maintenance, however it requires the purchasing wallet to remain online and unlocked constantly.

 ---